-When a pregnant woman arrives at a WIC center, or a current participant becomes pregnant, our WIC nutrition educators and breastfeeding peer counselors begin an ongoing conversation with her about breastfeeding.
+When a pregnant woman arrives at a WIC office, or a current participant becomes pregnant, our WIC nutrition educators and breastfeeding peer counselors begin an ongoing conversation with her about breastfeeding.

 Breastfeeding Priority We prioritize breastfeeding education because it enhances health and wellbeing across the lifespan and can narrow the health disparities experienced by the low-income, predominantly Latina and African American participants we serve.